au-nlp/project-milestone-p2-group23/README.md

 4. **Download large artifacts**

-   * Download embeddings / large intermediate files from the external resources.
+   * Download embeddings (`v0.1.6`) from the external resources in the relative `features/episode_vecs_v0.1.6` directory.
+   * The dataset is huge.
+Make sure you download it at most once, and specify the correct path.

 5. **Run**

    * Execute `main.ipynb` top-to-bottom (sequential execution).
-     Skipping cells breaks reproducibility.
-Don’t do it.
+     Skipping cells could break reproducibility.
+Be cautious!

 ## Team Contributions